imjccai/optimization_group_project/README.md

 ├── ploter.py: The file for plotting the training curves.
 ├── sgd_trainer.py: Training with SGD.
 You can run it directly.

-You can using the following command line to run the project:
+To train the model with Adam and AdamW, you can use the following command line:
 `python Adam_based.py`
 or with parameters, here is an example:
 `python Adam_based.py --datasets cifar10 --models resnet`
+To train the model with noisy SGD and SGD, you can use the following command line:
 `python nsgd_trainer.py`
 `python sgd_trainer.py`